againafter10/stocktrends/README.md

 * /stocktrends/Tesults/Test\_Results
   * contains the screenshot of "sbt test"
 * /stocktrends/Tesults/IDE
-   * contians the screenshot and text files of development and compilation of the code parallely on 2 IDE's IntelliJ and VS code
+   * contians the screenshot and text files of development and compilation of the code  on 2 IDE's IntelliJ and VS code

 ## Enhancements:
 Can be extended to perform analysis of live streaming data